emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 ####Averaged single
 This approach is used when you don't require absolute accuracy.
 The averaging happens in stand-alone GPS mode without using any corrections and this provides you with a several meters absolute accuracy.

-The left illustration below (see figure 3) shows the paths of rover which passes the marked rectangular contour several times.
+The left illustration below (see figure 3) shows the paths of the rover which passes the marked rectangular contour several times.
 This rover receives the corrections from the base configured using averaged single solution.
-While the position for each individual path lies within the receiver precision limits, the absolute position may differ by up to few meters.
-We can see this if we repeat averaging of static base station and build the path of rover immediately after each reaveraging.
+While the position for each individual path lies within the receiver precision limits, the absolute position may differ by up to a few meters.
+We can see this if we repeat averaging of the static base station and build the path of rover immediately after each reaveraging.
 Take a look on the right of figure 3.

 <p style="text-align:center"><img src="../img/reach/placing-the-base/averaged-single.png" style="width: 800px;"/></p>
 _Figure 3_